onkoe/lines/content/posts/debloat22.md

 Installing KMS is simple.
 [Go to its GitHub link](https://raw.githubusercontent.com/abbodi1406/KMS_VL_ALL_AIO/master/KMS_VL_ALL_AIO.cmd), then press Ctrl + S to save it.
 If Windows Defender pops up, you can allow the script to stay - Microsoft doesn't like it when you try to activate their products like this.

 Finally, you can run the script by double clicking on it.
 When you do so, Windows will try to scare you with [a red warning box](https://archive.org/download/screenshot-from-2022-05-20-10-16-31/Screenshot%20from%202022-05-20%2010-16-31.png).
-If you think it'll be okay, click _More info_, then _Run anyways_.
+If you think it'll be okay, click _More info_, then _run anyway_.

 When KMS starts, it'll ask you to select one of a few options.
 Press _2_ on your keyboard to install the auto-renewing license - your system will be activated forever.
 When it's done, press _0_ to escape.